samhitech/microEye/guide/pycromanager/README.md

 This guide provides step-by-step instructions for using the `miEye module` together with `Pycro-manager` (Micro-Manager) to achieve real-time focus stabilization.

-The system is composed of an objective mounted on a piezo stage and a CMOS camera positioned along an IR optical path.
+The system is composed of an objective mounted on a piezo stage and a CMOS camera positioned along an NIR optical path.

-- For total internal reflection (TIR) enabled microscopes, an IR beam is configured in a back-reflection setup, where the lateral displacement of the beam on the CMOS sensor is used to detect and correct z-drift for precise focus stabilization.
+- For total internal reflection (TIR) enabled microscopes, an NIR beam is configured in a back-reflection setup, where the lateral displacement of the beam on the CMOS sensor is used to detect and correct z-drift for precise focus stabilization.

 - While microEye natively supports a limited selection of piezo stages and CMOS cameras, integrating it with Micro-Manager via Pycro-manager expands compatibility and enables software-based focus stabilization for a broader range of hardware.

-> If TIR or IR back-reflection is not feasible, the `microEye` and `Pycro-manager` integration aims to support several alternative focus stabilization modalities  (e.g., IR Fiducial Markers).
+> If TIR or NIR back-reflection is not feasible, the `microEye` and `Pycro-manager` integration aims to support several alternative focus stabilization modalities  (e.g., NIR Fiducial Markers).
 These can be tailored based on one's microscope configuration, sample type, or specific experimental requirements.

 <!-- add table of contents -->